-The testers and developers need a higher level of collaboration in agile testing.
-The testers have to provide corrective feedback to the development team during the development cycle.
+The testers and developers need a higher level of collaboration in agile testing approach.
+The testers have to provide corrective feedback to the development team during the software development cycle.
 This is the age of on-going integration between testing and development approaches.

 Agile testing vs. Waterfall testing